Timber Frame Extension Cost

 Most timber frame walls and floors will require a combination of fire-resistant lining boards along with other protective elements, being fixed to the internal structural framework of the building.

-Consider that other appropriate components may also require protection such as insulation materials, air gaps and electrical connections.
-Your qualified construction team will be able to inform you of the methods that will be installed during your build.
+Consider that other appropriate components may also require protection, such as insulation materials, air gaps and electrical connections.
+Your qualified construction team will be able to inform you of the methods that will be used during your build.
 However, the best way to educate yourself on the requirements of the fire protection legislation is to contact your local authorities.

 Different Types of Timber Frame Extension